dasch-swiss/dsp-ui-lib/README.md

 ### Prerequisites

-We develop the DSP-UI-LIB modules using Angular 9, with heavy reliance on Angular-cli, which requires the following tools:
+We develop DSP-UI-LIB modules using Angular 9, with heavy reliance on Angular-cli, which requires the following tools:

 #### Node.js